jkersu/ga4-data-contract/README.md

 - Make sure the `title` keyword in the Firestore schema is set to `product` as the variable template currently assumes this by default.
 - In the schema for the GA4 ecommerce event, under the `properties` keyword add an `items` parameter.
 An example can be found in `schemas/purchase.schema.json`

-## How to run import schemas from Google Cloud Storage to Firestore:
+## How to import a schema from Google Cloud Storage to Firestore:

 Once you have created the schema rules for the GA4 events you want to validate (in the same format as examples in the `schemas` directory), the easiest way to upload them into a Firestore collection is to use `app.py` Python script.